velociroger-pb/Mandalorion/README.md

                         useful if you want to for example filter with different parameters without rerunning the whole
                         pipeline

+  -m, --multi_exon_only
+                        If used, Mandalorion will filter all single exon isoforms

   -C CONSENSUSMODE, --consensusMode CONSENSUSMODE
                         Set to P or PC (deault = P).
 If P, only pyabpoa will